-10. Acknowledgments
+10 Acknowledgments

-The author express their thanks to Prof. K. Axhausen and PTV AG for providing them with the data for the Zurich area.
+The authors express their thanks to Prof. K. Axhausen and PTV AG for providing them with the data for the Zurich area.
+The authors acknowledge the extremely helpful comments of the anonymous referees on the earlier version of this article.
 Credits go also to A. Altenhoff who wrote a first implementation of the simulation.
 Computer resources for the simulations were provided by the Computational Laboratory (CoLab) at ETHZ.